This magic LITTLE WORD can MAKE YOU SOUND more like a FRENCH NATIVE SPEAKER

 Excuse me but can you stop saying small all the time?

-In this excerpt, you see, one of the characters says she has a little cancer.
+In this extract, you see, one of the characters says she has a little cancer.
 She says is there such a thing as a little cancer?
-And the doctor says, "We'll just have to do a little operation.
+And the doctor says We'll just have to do a small operation.

-She has cancer and she has to have an operation.
+She has cancer and has to have an operation.
 But we use small to make it seem less serious to minimize what's going on.

 For example, I'll say I took a little trip to Brazil last year.

-I'm going to say that to kind of downplay, for example, the fact that it was expensive.
+I'm going to say this to downplay, for example, the fact that it was expensive.

 You can read it when you have time.